 However, a 2012 review by the Cochrane Collaboration concluded that taken together, the evidence from selenium studies — including nearly 20,000 people participating in 12 trials — did not support taking selenium supplements as a way to prevent major cardiovascular disease.
 However, the researchers did note that the vast majority of participants were men from the United States, where people already get a lot of selenium from food.

-Because selenium levels decline with age, there is a possibility that selenium influences age-related mental declines.
-Large observational studies of have found either no link between selenium levels and memory test scores, or found that people with lower selenium levels are more likely to have cognitive decline over time, according to National Institutes of Health's Office of Dietary Supplements.
+Because selenium levels decline with age, there is a possibility that selenium influences age-related mental decline.
+Large observational studies have found either no link between selenium levels and memory test scores, or found that people with lower selenium levels are more likely to have cognitive decline over time, according to the NIH.

 One eight-year study of more than 4,000 participants, ages 45 to 60, found that people taking antioxidant supplements had better verbal memory scores six years after the study ended, according to the September 2011 paper in the American Journal of Clinical Nutrition.
 However, because the antioxidant supplements included a mix of vitamin and minerals, the researchers could not separate what, if any, influence selenium had on memory scores.
 Selenium may have a role in cognitive decline because of its antioxidant properties, which can protect brain cells from damage over time.
-But overall, the limited number of studies on selenium and mental decline do not provide enough evidence to determine whether selenium can influence brain function, according to the National Institutes of Health's Office of Dietary Supplements.
+But overall, the limited number of studies on selenium and mental decline do not provide enough evidence to determine whether selenium can influence brain function, according to the NIH.

 Evidence supports a link between selenium levels, iodine deficiencies and thyroid function, especially in women.
 Selenium is more concentrated in the thyroid than in other organ in the body, and it is important in the production and metabolism of thyroid hormone.